Why is there a gap payment?

 Private patients pay for a higher level of service, both clinical and administrative

 You do not get the same surgery and the same care in the public health system as you do in the private.
 In the private you have more control over the timing of your surgery, more access to your surgeon, and your surgeon is more personally accountable for your outcomes and ongoing care.
-Please read through the Public vs Private timeline on my website for concrete examples.
+Please read through the Public and Private timeline on my website for concrete examples.

 Medicare does not reward experience